 According to a survey of 1,001 people conducted by pollster JoWon C&I, 54.1 percent said BTS members should fulfill their service while 40.1 percent supported special favors.
 Among those who gave negative answers, young people in their 20s accounted for 73.1 percent, followed by those in their 30s with 60.4 percent and 40s with 49.4 percent.

-In South Korea, all able-bodied males aged 18 to 28 should complete their military service for more than 18 months.
+In South Korea, all able-bodied men who are 18 and older should complete their military service for at least 18 months.
 Those who are not physically or mentally able enough to serve are assigned as public service workers at administrative facilities.
 Olympic medalists are given an exemption, but there are no rules governing pop artists.